Microsoft Azure logo Quarkus Azure Services Extensions

 true

-The connection string of Azure Storage Account.
-Required if quarkus.azure.storage.blob.enabled is set to true
+The connection string of Azure Storage Blob.
+Required if quarkus.azure.storage.blob.enabled is set to true and quarkus.azure.storage.blob.endpoint is not set

 Environment variable: QUARKUS_AZURE_STORAGE_BLOB_CONNECTION_STRING